rki-mf1/2025-SC2-Data-Science/day-sc2-seq-and-assembly/hands-on.md

 ### Nanopore

+**ATTENTION: This is only needed in case it was not possible for you to install `medaka` in the main environment together with the other tools.
+If you have `medaka` already in your environment, you can skip that additional installation step.**

-We want to use `Medaka` for variant calling. `Medaka` is not in your current `workshop` environment because it was conflicting with the other tools.
-That's why we need a separate Mamba environment for `Medaka`:
+We want to use `Medaka` for variant calling. `Medaka` might not be in your current `workshop` environment because it was conflicting with the other tools.
+In that case, we need a separate Mamba environment for `medaka`:

 * Make a new environment for `medaka`
     * `medaka` might have many dependencies that conflict